-forgot it in my car" or "It is in my suitcase, which the airline is delivering in three hours"), combined with a front desk clerk who accepts these reasons, sets the stage for fraud.
-A busy front desk clerk may forget to obtain this information later in the day.
+Any areas on the registration card that remain blank should be called to the guest's attention.
+Such omissions may be oversights, or they may be an effort by the guest to commit fraud.
+The guest who does not supply a credit card and gives a weak excuse ("I forgot it in my car" or "It is in my suitcase, which the airline is delivering in three hours"), combined with a front desk clerk who accepts these reasons, sets the stage for fraud.
+A busy front desk clerk will more than likely forget to obtain this information later in the day.